 If you don’t want to invest in purchasing a truck or a van at the beginning, you can consider renting them.
 However, you may not be able to add your business’ branding to rented vehicles.

 Other than that, you’ll need paintbrushes, rollers, and at least one ladder.
-For paint and other equipment, you can include that in the service package cost.
+You can include that in the service package cost for paint and other equipment.
 This means that the amount the client is paying you includes the cost of the paint they want to use.
 This helps you get your business off the ground easier.

 Build a Portfolio